isalmanqureshi/v0-PT-apex-protocol/README.md

-# 📖 APEX PROTOCOL
+# 📖 Apex Protocol | High-Performance Fitness MVP

-Welcome to the Apex Protocol landing page project.
+A premium, conversion-optimized landing page designed for the modern executive.
+This project serves as a high-fidelity prototype for **Apex Protocol**, a fitness coaching brand led by Marcus "The Catalyst" Thorne.
 This index will help you navigate all documentation and understand the structure.

 ---